-If Transaction Response Time (Average) or Errors per Second exceed the defined thresholds, Analysis will display a Failed SLA status.
+If Transaction Response Time (Average) or Errors per Second exceed the defined thresholds, Analysis displays a Failed SLA status.

-If Transaction Response Time (Percentile), Total Hits per run, Average Hits (hits/second) per run, Total Throughput (bytes) per run, or Average Throughput (bytes/second) per run are lower than the defined threshold, Analysis will display a Failed SLA status.
+If Transaction Response Time (Percentile), Total Hits per run, Average Hits (hits/second) per run, Total Throughput (bytes) per run, or Average Throughput (bytes/second) per run are lower than the defined threshold, Analysis displays a Failed SLA status.

-- For Passed Transactions Ratio, if the percentage of passed transactions is lower than the defined percentage threshold (between 0 to 100), Analysis will display a Failed SLA status.
+- For Passed Transactions Ratio, if the percentage of passed transactions is lower than the defined percentage threshold (between 0 to 100), Analysis displays a Failed SLA status.

-- Using the Transaction Response Time (APDEX) thresholds, Analysis will produce APDEX scores.
+- Using the Transaction Response Time (APDEX) thresholds, Analysis produces APDEX scores.